AleksandrHovhannisyan/artsakh-genocide/README.md

 > After blockading Artsakh's 100,000 ethnic Armenians for 10 months, Azerbaijan launched a full-scale military assault and displaced nearly all of the region's population.
 This modern-day genocide underscores the failure of western diplomacy.

 You may freely copy any part of this document to spread awareness.
-If you are already familiar with this conflict and are wondering how you can help, jump to [what you can do](#what-you-can-do).

 <!-- omit in toc -->
 ## Table of Contents